Chxrls/SimAct/README.md

-The code consists of the procedural program to solve salary deductions without using object-oriented programming (OOP) concepts like classes or objects. #cagampang & colegado
+## The code consists of the procedural program to solve salary deductions without using object-oriented programming (OOP) concepts like classes or objects.
+(Cagampang & Colegado)

 1. Technical Debt Identified